-Cooler temperatures have officially arrived, and they’re only getting colder.
+Cooler temperatures have officially arrived, and they’re only going to get colder.
 While we love sweater weather and curling up under blankets as much as the next person, we don’t love what the cold weather does to our cars.
-It’s such a hassle when you leave your house in a rush in the morning only to find that your car is crusted over with a thin layer of ice!
+We’ve all been there: you leave your house in a rush in the morning only to find that your car is crusted over with a thin layer of ice!
 That’s why we’ve created this preparing-your-car-for-winter checklist—to make sure you’re not caught with your snow pants down.
-The first frosts of the year have already started rolling in—have you taken the right steps to prepare your car?
+The first frosts of the year have already started rolling in, so let’s go through these winter car care basics.

 Tune It Up

-Cold weather can exacerbate any existing mechanical issues your car may be experiencing, so taking it to the shop before the weather gets too cold can help you nip those problems in the bud.
-Plus, they can help you check off a lot of other items on this list if you don’t happen to be car-savvy.
+Cold weather can exacerbate any existing mechanical issues your car may be experiencing, so taking it to the shop before the weather gets even colder can help you nip those problems in the bud.
+They can help you check off a lot of other items on this list if you don’t happen to be car-savvy.
 And if it’s just a little too cold to be convinced to leave the house, Elephant customers can receive a discount for at-home mechanic services from YourMechanic.

 Check Your Fluids